AI-vidence/antakia/docs/tutorial2.md

 Under the title "Rule(s) applied to the values space", you can read the rules that have been found : Here, it is `MedInc <= 7.409 and AveRooms >= 5.502 and Latitude <= 37.355`.

-> [!NOTE]
+!!!
+Note

-> Rules have only been found in the VS. As a matter of fact, the Skope rules algorithm doesn't systematically find rules in both spaces.
+    Rules have only been found in the VS. As a matter of fact, the Skope rules algorithm doesn't systematically find rules in both spaces.
 Here, it didn't find rules (expressed with a subset of our 8 variables) able to describe the ES selection (with explained values) effectively.

 ### 3. Adjust the rules